bummbummgarage/bummbummgarage.github.io/index.md

 Over a period of five months, I will release one module per month as a buyable DIY kit (through-hole).

+**Update November 2022**: I walked through the project plan quite some weeks.
+At some point by the beginning of this year I realized that it causes more stress than fun.
+So I decided to drive the development as it fits ot my flow.
+Still all the modules are in progress and maybe somewhere in the futures they'll all be emitted 😌

 **Contents**

 1. [A Dream Come True](#a-dream-come-true)